Eric Scott Jr.: Dallas Cowboys

 Scott was selected by the Dallas Cowboys in the sixth round (178th overall) of the 2023 NFL draft.
 The Cowboys traded a fifth-round selection in the 2024 NFL draft (#159-Hunter Nourzad) to the Kansas City Chiefs, in exchange for the selection which they used to draft Scott.
 As a rookie, he was declared inactive in every game of the season and never saw the field.

 In 2024, he was passed on the depth chart by rookie Caelen Carson and third-year player Andrew Booth Jr. during training camp.
 He was waived by the Cowboys on August 26, 2024.

 Kansas City Chiefs

 Scott was claimed off of waivers by the Kansas City Chiefs on August 28, 2024.
 He was waived two days later and re-signed to their practice squad on September 3, 2024.
 Scott signed a reserve/future contract with Kansas City on February 11, 2025.
 On August 1, 2025, Scott was waived by the Chiefs with an injury designation.

+Detroit Lions

+On August 27, 2026, Scott was signed by the Detroit Lions.
+On August 30, he was waived as part of final roster cuts.